 Finally, what 3 tips would you give to the new wave of weightlifters looking to beat you one day?

-1) Find a system, 2) find a coach, 3) find a program, and 4) find a team that you believe in and trust.
+Find a system, coach, program, and team that you believe in and trust.
 Without your peers supporting and helping you elevate yourself it will be a struggle to push yourself to new heights.
 I intend on setting the bar high for future 105’s.
 That will be my contribution to the sport.
 Giving our youth high marks to strive for and an athlete that they can support, look up to, and learn from!